Theodoros Skylakakis: Ancestors

-Skylakakis' grandfather, Theodoros Skylakakis, was interior minister in the cabinet of dictator Metaxas between May and December 1936.
+Skylakakis' grandfather, Theodoros Skylakakis, was an interior minister in the cabinet of dictator Metaxas between May and December of 1936.

 Political career

-In 1989 he served as Advisor to the Prime Minister Tzani Tzannetaki and from 1989 to 1990 as Advisor to the Minister of National Defence.
+In 1989, he served as Advisor to the Prime Minister Tzani Tzannetaki and from 1989 to 1990 as Advisor to the Minister of National Defense.
 From 1990 to 1993 he served as Advisor to the Prime Minister Constantine Mitsotakis and Head of the Office of Planning and Communication of the Prime Minister.
-1997 to 1998 was a member of the Policy Planning Secretariat of the New Republic.
-In the national elections of 2000 were parliamentary candidate in the Second Athens.
+From 1997 to 1998, he was a member of the Policy Planning Secretariat of the New Republic.
+In the national elections of 2000, he was a parliamentary candidate in the Second Athens.

-Municipal Councillor of Athens, was elected by combining "Athens Tomorrow" led by Dora Bakoyannis and Coordinator of the preparation of the combination.
+Municipal Councilor of Athens, he was elected by combining "Athens Tomorrow" led by Dora Bakoyannis and coordinator of the preparation of the combination.
 From 2003 to 2006 he was Deputy Mayor of Athens, Deputy Mayor for Finance, Deputy Mayor of Municipal Police, Chairman of the Municipal Committee and Mayor Head of the "façade" of Athens.
 In 2003-2004, he was responsible for the preparation of Athens for the Olympics, during which it was appointed Deputy City Manager.
 During the tenure of the Municipality of Athens served as Chairman of the Organisation of Tourism and Economic Development Company in 2005-2006 and President of the Coordinating Committee for Intellectual Property Issues in Greece.

-On September 21, 2010 was deleted from the New Democracy, as expressed opposition to the official party line regarding the Memorandum.
+On September 21, 2010, was deleted from the New Democracy, as he expressed opposition to the official party line regarding the Memorandum.
 In November of the same year became a founding member of the Democratic Alliance, of which resigned on 21 May 2012, disagreeing with the electoral party collaboration with New Democracy.

 In November 2012 he joined the party Drassi.
 On June 1, 2013, was elected the third president of Drassi, with 70 votes, succeeding Antypas Karipoglou.